Anti-Slavery Convention of American Women: Attendees

 Convention records indicate that attendees were from the following states: New Hampshire (2), Massachusetts (26), Rhode Island (5), New York (109), New Jersey (1), Pennsylvania (25), Maine (1), Connecticut (2), Ohio (2), and South Carolina (2).
 Lucretia Mott was chosen as the working chair and Mary S. Parker was elected president.
 Parker had six vice-presidents: Lydia Maria Child, Abby Ann Cox, Grace Douglass, Sarah Moore Grimké, Lucretia Mott, and Ann C. Smith.
 Mary Grew, Angelina Grimké, Sarah Pugh, and Anne Warren Weston were chosen as secretaries.
-Participation in the convention wasn't limited to liberal feminist women, women who were more conservative and believed in restricting how women operated in the organization were also present.
+Participation in the convention was not limited to liberal feminist women, women who were more conservative and believed in restricting how women operated in the organization were also present.

 Role of Black women

 The Grimké Sisters considered the attendance of Black women at the convention to be crucial for the success of their cause.
 Sarah Grimké wrote to the Boston and Philadelphia Female Anti-Slavery Societies, requesting that they send African-American delegates.
 Ultimately, only five black women attended the convention.
 The limited attendance is explained partly by the relatively low number of African-American women that were enrolled in anti-slavery groups at this time.
-The reason that a relatively low number of black American women were present is because most didn't have access to wealth or resources that would have provided them the ability to focus on the conventions goals.
+The reason that a relatively low number of black American women were present is because most did not have access to wealth or resources that would have provided them the ability to focus on the conventions goals.
 In general, the convention was dominated by wealthier and more privileged women.
 It is estimated that black women never constituted more than 10% of the membership of any integrated anti-slavery groups.
 (Some anti-slavery groups had only white members.)
 Additionally, many black women simply did not have the economic resources needed to travel to New York, a journey and experience fraught with discrimination and exclusion.
 For example, Julia Williams, a black attendee from Boston, traveled with white attendees from her society.
 She was often forced to eat meals separately from her party and was required to stay in a segregated boarding house.